Questions and answers about SAP Business One fields and functions.

 An instalment payment in SAP Business One is the payment of a debt in several instalments within a defined period of time.
 To define the rule for instalment payments in SAP Business One, click on the orange arrow next to the Number of instalments field.

-SAP Business One creates one row per instalment in the table, totalling the number of rows you have specified in the "Number of instalments" field.
-In addition, a pro rata percentage is automatically calculated in the % column.
+SAP Business One creates one line per instalment, so in total the number of lines you set in the „Number of instalments“ field.
+Furthermore, a proportional percentage is automatically calculated in the % column.

-In the Credit memo type drop-down list in SAP Business One, you specify how a credit memo is to be applied to the individual instalments.
-In SAP Business One, you have the options "First instalment", "Last instalment" and "Equal" to choose from.
+In SAP Business One, in the Credit Memo Type dropdown list, you specify how a credit memo should be applied to individual instalments.
+In SAP Business One, you have the options „First Instalment“, „Last Instalment“, and „Equal“ to choose from.

-With the "Open incoming payment" option in SAP Business One, you can specify whether an incoming payment including receipt should be created automatically after adding an outgoing invoice.
+With the „Open Down Payment“ option in SAP Business One, you can set whether an incoming payment with a receipt should be automatically created after adding an outgoing invoice.

-In SAP Business One, you can define cash discounts by selecting the "Define cash discount" option from the value list.
+In SAP Business One, you can define discounts by selecting the „Define Discount“ option from the value list.

 In SAP Business One, you can specify one cash discount period per line in the table.
 The discount periods can run until the 5th of the following month.

-In SAP Business One, you can activate the "Freight" checkbox so that the freight costs or additional expenses in the document are also included in the cash discount calculation.
+In SAP Business One, you can activate the „Freight“ checkbox to include freight costs or additional expenses in the document also in the cash discount calculation.

 In SAP Business One, you have the option of using the discount periods multiple times without having to create them again and again.

-In SAP Business One, you can define a default value for each new customer/supplier to be created in the "Default payment term for customer/supplier" fields under Administration - System initialisation - General settings - BP tab.
+In SAP Business One, you can set a default value for each new customer/supplier to be created in the „Default Payment Terms for Customer/Supplier“ fields under Administration • System Initialisation • General Settings • General tab.

 In SAP Business One, the terms of payment assigned to the business partner are automatically copied to the document when a new document is created.
 Before the document is added, the terms of payment or individual components of the terms of payment, such as the maximum payment period, can be changed.
 When changing the terms of payment in the document, please note that this can optionally also result in a change to the price list, the credit limit and the commitment limit, which are linked to the terms of payment.
 The programme will display a corresponding message when the terms of payment are changed and allow you to change this information or retain the original settings.